1200wd/bitcoinlib/docs/_static/manuals.setup-bitcoind-connection.rst

 Connect using base_url argument
 -------------------------------

-Another options is to pass the 'base_url' argument to the BitcoindClient object directly.
+You can also directly pass connection string wit the 'base_url' argument in the BitcoindClient object.

 This provides more flexibility but also the responsibility to store user and password information in a secure way.